 The main event: Wildlife on Safari

 But of course the main reason you come on safari is to see the wildlife and experience it first hand.
-So, what can you expect to see on safari at Cottar’s?
-No wildlife experience is ever guaranteed, however the safari experience at Cottar’s is quite different to other camps in the Masai Mara thanks to its remote location in the South of the park.
-Cottar’s itself sits just outside of the Mara, with drives taking place in the park and surrounds each day.
-You will never see another safari vehicle on your drives, which is completely unique to other areas of the park where up to 20 vehicles can be found at the same sighting.
+So, what can you expect to see in Kenya’s Maasai Mara?
+No wildlife experience is ever guaranteed, however the safari experience at Cottars is quite different to other camps in the Mara.
+Because the camp is located in the South of the park, it is far from hoards of safari jeeps.
+You will never see another safari vehicle on your drives, which is completely unique to other areas of the park.
+When I was staying elsewhere in Kenya I could count up to 20 vehicles at one time!

-As we exited the camp each day we saw plenty of giraffe (sometimes thirty) and zebra were always close by.
-Every day we found lions – sometimes mums and their cubs, sometimes a group of 6 young males and once we even found three small cubs by themselves in hiding waiting for their mothers to return from hunting.
-All in al the wildlife viewing was in abundance and if this is your first safari experience, you will not be disappointed.
+As we exited the camp each day we saw plenty of giraffe and zebra were always close by.
+Every day we saw lions and even lion cubs.
+All in all the wildlife viewing was in abundance and if this is your first safari experience, you will not be disappointed.

 The Cottar’s Experience